ondat/documentation/docs/install/amazon-web-services-eks.md

 ### Step 2 - Installing Ondat

 1. Define and export the `STORAGEOS_USERNAME` and `STORAGEOS_PASSWORD` environment variables that will be used to manage your Ondat instance.
-Set the `StorageClass` for etcd to use (this cannot be Ondat, as Ondat is dependent upon etcd).
-On AWS EKS, we suggest `gp3` for a good balance of performance and resilience or `io2` where top performance is essential.
+2. Set the `StorageClass` for etcd to use (this cannot be Ondat, as Ondat is dependent upon etcd).
+On AWS EKS, we suggest `gp3` for a good balance of performance and resilience, or `io2` where top performance is essential.

-The default `StorageClass` in EKS is `gp2` which is not recommended, instead we will create a `gp3` `StorageClass` and set it as default, at least until we install Ondat:
+> 💡 The default `StorageClass` in EKS is `gp2` which is not recommended, instead we will create a `gp3` `StorageClass` and set it as default, at least until we install Ondat:

 ```bash
 kubectl create -f - <<EOF